fmalina/revisions-blocl/activism/thetyrannyofguilt.md

 years earlier, we would have burned it down or pillaged it, perhaps out of hatred for the clergy.

-These Baroque or Romanesque splendors don’t say to us: Dare!
+These Baroque or Romanesque splendors don't say to us: Dare!
 Instead, they command us: Respect, repeat.

 Making a tacit oath: never again history and its mass destructions, never again